nodes777/flower-game-phaser3/gitlog.md

 -   To Do:
     -   Refactor add3dFlower, Do I need to pass in id?
         -   Refactor checkstore for this functionality
+        -   The id is not in the flowers objecti in the store.
+Adding it there would create two places where the id exists
     -   Delete allPositions info in store - it's used in flowersReducer
     -   At this point is it really necesary to have the punnett store at all?
         -   Just use the first two flowers in the flower store?